brogowski/10x-backlog-burner/.ai/prd.md

     2. No external links required.

 - ID: US-014
-  Title: Artwork caching
-  Description: As a user, I want artwork to load quickly on revisits.
-  Acceptance Criteria:
-    1. Artwork is cached client-side.
-    2. Cached images display without new network requests.

-- ID: US-015
   Title: Enforce in-progress cap
   Description: As a user, I want the system to enforce a maximum number of in-progress games.
   Acceptance Criteria: